appacademy-prep-work/appacademy-prep-work.github.io/_includes/interviews/non-tech.md

 # Next Step: Behavioral Interview

 ## Purpose of the Interview
 App Academy is an intense, challenging bootcamp.
 Not every student thrives in this kind of environment.
 The goal of this interview is to gauge whether you are a good fit for App Academy -- and whether we are a good fit for you!
-&nbsp;

 The interview will be similar to a job interview so that we can assess your professionalism, readiness for the rigor of the bootcamp, and overall preparedness for the job search.

 ## What we are looking for
 App Academy has a selections team that reviews applicants and their interviews in order to determine their readiness for the bootcamp.
 Your entire application will be reviewed, and you will be assessed on a number of criteria: